 Since you’re not limited to only one physical server, as you are with other hosting solutions.
 Cloud hosting offers you the configuration and features of several different servers that constitute the cloud.
 As a result, your storage space and resources are higher than with a traditional web hosting option.

 Most hosting providers offer a chance for managed hosting services.
-This means that the provider will offer you hardware and software setups, configuration, constant tech support.
-Maintenance, security and backups, updates, and monitoring.
+This means that the provider will provide you with hardware and software setups, configuration, constant tech support: maintenance, security and backups, updates, and monitoring.
 Therefore, the hardware, software, and apps will be handled by your hosting provider.
 A pretty safe bet for website beginners.

 Now that you know what each type of web hosting can offer you.
 It’s your turn to choose the one that’ll fit your requirements.